ORGANIC CHEMISTRY 2

 iii.
 Formation of product and regeneration of catalyst.

-Craft alkylation is the electrophilic substitution reaction between Benzene and haloalkane under presence of lewis acid catalyst to give alkylbenzene.
+Friedel-Craft alkylation is the electrophilic substitution reaction between benzene and haloalkane under presence of Lewis acid catalyst to give alkylbenzene.

 Generally;